StDensity/Microsoft-Rewards-Automation/README.md

 # Status
-🟢 It's still working for a person I know.
-I haven't used it in a while, So I don't know.
+🟡 It's still working.
+Don't use it frequently, just use it on days you can't do it manually.

 # Microsoft-Rewards-Automation
 A program to automate web searches for quick Microsoft Rewards completion.
 (Both PC and ~Mobile~)